SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 # RStudio Demo Course

-This course serves as an example of setting up a course with `RStudio`.
+This course is a demonstration of how to set up a simple UCloud course with `RStudio`.

 ## Submitting a UCloud Job